 Pro tip: If you have special instructions, or guidance on things like sizing/fit, batteries, cleaning/care, etc., include that in the item description to give shoppers confidence in their purchase.

-Uploading item images: Clear item photos help establish trust with potential buyers — blurry, discoloured, or tiny images make shoppers feel uneasy about making a purchase, especially with shops they’ve never bought from before.
+Uploading item images: Clear item photos help establish trust with potential buyers — blurry, discolored, or tiny images make shoppers feel uneasy about making a purchase, especially with shops they’ve never bought from before.
 Upload multiple images to automatically populate an item’s image gallery, and choose to display thumbnails on the left, bottom, or right.

 Pro tip: Now that you’re selling online, you might need help putting your items in their best light (literally) to give shoppers a clear view of what they’re buying.
 Professional item photos from Square Photo Studio are cost effective and showcase your items the right way.